Lake Bemidji State Park

 Campground - Pine Lane

 Most electric sites are in Pine and Birch Lanes.
-The Pine Lane restroom building is handicap accessible and available to all campers.
+The Pine Lane restroom building is accessible and available to all campers.
 The Aspen Lane restroom serves Aspen Lane campers and the camper cabins as well.

 Photo of a historic Dining Hall building which is available for rental.